vincentchachere/osticket-prereqs/README.md

 - Click: `Download anyway`

+- <ins>Now you can Either:</ins>

+  - Wait for it to pop up when its done loading or.. &darr;

   - Click: The `...` Dots in the upper left corner of your screen

 <img width="1511" alt="isolated" src="https://github.com/vincentchachere/osticket-prereqs/assets/161680745/c96e4e2a-37a3-4f90-aa29-118c9d8a468a"><br>